danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 [^Snelting2]: Snelting, "Other Geometries."

+[^Tsing]: Anna Lowenhaupt Tsing, *The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins* (Princeton, NJ: Princeton University Press, 2017).

 [^Blas]: The series of works *Facial Weaponization Suite* exposes some of the inequalities associated with biometric facial recognition by making collective masks, including *Fag Face Mask* a response to scientific studies that say they can determine sexual orientation through rapid facial recognition techniques, and another mask that explores the inability of biometric technologies to detect dark skin.
 See <http://www.zachblas.info/works/facial-weaponization-suite/>.

-[^Tsing]: Anna Lowenhaupt Tsing, *The Mushroom at the End of the World: On the Possibility of Life in Capitalist Ruins* (Princeton, NJ: Princeton University Press, 2017).

-[^chun]: Chun discusses symbolic programming languages that (as higher-level languages) hide the computational process.
-This both empowers users to create, but conversely mystifies the inner workings of machines.
-Here variables are some of the many examples that computer operations abstract.
-We will discuss this in Chapter 6, "Object Abstraction".
-See Wendy Hui Kyong Chun, “On Software, or the Persistence of Visual Knowledge,” *Grey Room* 18 (January 2005): 38, <https://doi.org/10.1162/1526381043320741>.

-[^constant]: See p5.js const reference, <https://p5js.org/reference/#/p5/const>.
+[^playground]: See the tool p5.playground developed by Yining Shi, <https://1023.io/p5-inspector/>.